rendomnet/treebase/readme.md

 ### `add(item, check)`

 Adds a new item to the tree structure.
-If specified, checks for duplicates before adding.

 - **Parameters**:
   - `item`: The item to be added.
-  - `check`: Optional criteria to check for existing duplicates.
 - **Returns**: The newly added item or the existing item if a duplicate is found.

 ---

-### `remove(id, saveChildren)`
+### `remove(id, moveChildren?)`

 Removes an item from the tree structure.

 - **Parameters**:
   - `id`: The ID of the target item to remove.
-  - `saveChildren`: If true, moves children to default root.
+  - `moveChildren`: If true, moves children to default root.
 If given a string (ID), moves children to the specified parent.
 If false or undefined, deletes children.
 - **Returns**: Updated dictionary.

 ---